UpStride/tutorial/README.md

 ```
 You only need to do this once per terminal session.

-Alternatively, you could perform `pip install -e .` from the root of the upstride_python directory which would install the upstride engine in the users' python environment.
+Alternatively, you could perform `pip install -e .` from the root of the upstride engine directory which would install the upstride engine in the users' python environment.
 Upstride modules will then be automatically picked up without having to specify `PYTHONPATH`.

 ## Usage